-It all started with Thomas Edison who began dabbling with all different kinds of battery chemistries, including nickel-zinc (NiZn).
-The great inventor seemed obsessed with battery technology, specifically creating storage batteries for the transportation darling of its day—the electric automobile.
-Edison was intrigued by the potential of NiZn electrochemistry because of its high energy density, high efficiency rating and temperature tolerance advantages compared to traditional battery chemistries.
-In 1901, Thomas Edison was awarded US patent 684,201 for NiZn chemistry, but was never able to bring NiZn to commercialization.
+It all started with Thomas Edison who dabbled with many battery chemistries, including nickel-zinc (NiZn).
+The great inventor seemed obsessed with creating storage batteries for the transportation darling of its day—the electric automobile.
+Edison was intrigued by the potential of NiZn electrochemistry because of its high energy density, high efficiency rating and temperature tolerance advantages compared to other battery chemistries.
+In 1901, Thomas Edison was awarded US patent 684,201 for NiZn chemistry, but was never able to commercialize NiZn based products.

-More then a hundred years later an exciting breakthrough arrives in 1993.
-Stanford lecturer and chemist, Morris Eisenberg creates a new electrolyte solving the problem that bedeviled Edison.
-Eisenberg’s electrolyte enables a significant increase in the NiZn battery cycle life.
-Unfortunately, Eisenberg’s company, Next Century Power, fails but his new electrolyte becomes the core technology for PowerGenix.
+Almost one hundred years later an exciting breakthrough occurred in 1993.
+Stanford lecturer and chemist, Morris Eisenberg created a new electrolyte that solved the problems that bedeviled Edison and enables a significant increase in the NiZn battery cycle life.
+Eisenberg’s company, Next Century Power, failed but his electrolyte became the core technology for a new startup company called PowerGenix.

 PowerGenix Founder Jeff Phillips advanced Eisenberg’s work and become the first company to commercialize NiZn batteries.
 Phillips used Eisenberg’s concepts to develop a NiZn technology with improved energy and power density that can be manufactured on modern high-speed manufacturing equipment.
 By leveraging the positive electrode technology from nickel-metal hydride batteries and the separator advances made for lithium-ion batteries, the Edison technology could finally compete with the performance of any battery technology, including the latest lithium-ion batteries.